jerseycheese/BootHillGM/Docs/UserStories.md

     - "Step 1: name" text remains visible for a few seconds before changing to "Step 11: summary"
     - Character description takes several seconds to load without any loading indication
   - Status: Open
-  - Priority: Medium (impacts user experience but doesn't prevent core functionality)
+  - Priority: Medium

-[BUG-007] Generate Random Character Button Malfunction on Summary Page
+[BUG-022] Generate Random Character Button Malfunction on Summary Page
   - Description: The Generate Random Character button doesn't generate a new character when clicked on the summary page.
   - Steps to Reproduce:
     1. Go to the Character Creation page